 Differences from Existential Psychology

-While both approaches believe in the human potential and goodness, existentialism has focused more on the potential for evil and human limitation.
+While both approaches believe in human potential and goodness, existentialism has focused more on the potential for evil and human limitation.
 This is more of a distinction of process than basic values.
 In other words, humanistic psychology typically espouses a similar position to existentialism, but humanistic therapists have not spent as much time dwelling in the shadow or daimonic.
 This distinction should not be minimized despite the shared foundation of their beliefs.
 Through time, humanistic psychology has been unfairly characterized as being overly “warm and fuzzy.”
 Many people have shied away from this theoretical approach because of the perception that it does not deal with the reality of the human condition.
-Conversely, existentialists often get accused of spending too much time in the dark places and being rather morbid.
+Conversely, existentialists often get accused of spending too much time in dark places and being rather morbid.
 Neither characterization is accurate, yet these characterizations have, at times, influenced who has been drawn to the different theoretical positions and how they have developed over time.

 An important discussion between Carl Rogers and Rollo May highlights and extends these differences.
 The discussion began with an article published by Carl Rogers in the Association for Humanistic Psychology’s Perspectives.
 It was followed by a later article published by May (1982) in the Journal of Humanistic Psychology along with a reply by Rogers (1982; both articles were republished in Miller, 1992).
 For Rogers, human evil is distinct from human nature.
 It is located in the culture.
 For May, people innately have both the potential for good and for evil.
 For Rogers, and many humanistic psychologists, evil is an external reality that impacts individuals through culture and socialization.
-May voices concern for this partially because he does not believe this adequately deals with our own potential for evil.
+May voiced concern for this partially because he does not believe this adequately deals with our own potential for evil.